 There are so many benefits to giving up TV for a year.
-It’s time top stop thinking about it and do it.
+Turning off the box is a complete life-changer.

 It’s time to quit the TV and pick up a hobby instead.